Skip To Main Content

 This prestigious organization recognizes students who have demonstrated outstanding achievement in Spanish and a commitment to the Hispanic cultures.
 Members will engage in a variety of activities designed to enhance their language skills and cultural knowledge, including advanced language practice, cultural events, and community service projects.

-Sponsor: Laura Harrison
+Sponsor: Ms. Laura Harrison

 Special Olympics - HERO Club